 1. Headway North Cumbria attaches great importance to the health and safety and welfare of all persons with whom it has contact.
 We regard the promotion of health and safety measures as an objective for everyone with whom Headway North Cumbria is involved.
-This ethos applies equally to all members, staff, volunteers, and visitors.
-We will conduct business in such a way as to ensure, so far as is reasonably practicable, that persons not employed by us but who may be affected by its activities are not exposed to risks to their health and safety.
+This ethos applies equally to all members, volunteers and visitors.
+We will conduct business in such a way as to ensure, so far as is reasonably practicable, that persons who may be affected by our activities are not exposed to risks to their health and safety.